 - Bakeries: Post cake and cupcake photos on Facebook and your blog to get Easter cake orders.
 Make Kosher for Passover cakes too!

-Download our Spring Holiday Graphics to add Spring-themed visual marketing to your blog, website, and emails.
+Download our Spring Social Media Graphics to add Spring-themed visual marketing to your blog, website, and emails.
 If you take pictures during the holidays, make sure to tag people on Twitter and Facebook so they can share the post.

 4. Tax Day (April 15)

 Tax Day is a day that people either love (because they’re getting a refund) or hate (because they owe money).
 This is prime time for accountants to market their business – if they haven’t already.
 But other types of businesses can benefit from Tax Day as well.

 Restaurants and bars can host post Tax Day parties.
 Retail stores can have after Tax Day promotions to help people looking to spend their refund.
 Filing taxes is stressful, so fitness centers or yoga studios can use this as an opportunity to have a boot camp class or a special yoga class.
 For a little extra fun, incorporate a playlist of money songs!

 The 119th Boston Marathon will be held on April 17, 2017.
 ThriveHive is based in Boston so we’re huge supporters of the marathon, but you don’t have to be local to support it.